mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 - workflow to regularly check whether a new blog article was posted
 - workflow to send the emails to all subscribers once a new blog article was posted

-In fact, I will implement each one and write corresponding articles about them in the next few weeks.
-Stay tuned!
+In fact, I've implemented each one of these already.
+If you don't want to wait for the next article in this blog series, you can watch the full series of live streams on Twitch from this [playlist](https://www.twitch.tv/collections/gsh4RG33FheZdw).
+The final code leveraging AWS SAM is available on [Github](https://github.com/mkraenz/typescript-teatime/tree/main/e90-aws-textract/blog/3-of-x-should-send-newsletter/sam).

 ## Cleanup